-While it is easy to ignore this fact about your company’s website, you might be at the risk of rising ADA web accessibility lawsuits related to ADA.
+While it is easy to ignore this fact about your company’s website, you might be at risk of rising ADA web accessibility lawsuits related to ADA.
 For example, back in 2019, thousands of plaintiffs filed over 11,000 title III ADA lawsuits.
-In the year 2020, web and mobile accessibility cases filed across federal courts stood around 2,523, which is higher than 2019 figures.
+In the year 2020, web and mobile accessibility cases filed across federal courts stood at around 2,523, which is higher than 2019 figures.

-Whether you are aware of the reason why this happens or not, there is a likelihood that this trend will continue, given the rate people are building new websites mobile apps for their businesses.
+Whether you are aware of the reason why this happens or not, there is a likelihood that this trend will continue, given the rate people are building new websites and mobile apps for their businesses.

 In today’s digital economy, it is no longer about places of public accommodations.
 Even your mobile apps ought to be accessible to people with disabilities.
 Whether you are aware of the fact or not, ADA prohibits discrimination relating to accessibility on the web and mobile landscapes.